-Our best vegetable side dishes and the main courses to serve them with – whether you’re cooking up a casual mid-week meal at home or planning a weekend feast, we’ve got everything from crispy green beans with crunchy breadcrumbs and parmesan to the ultimate creamy mashed potatoes and char-grilled baby corn with pistachios and caramelised onions on creamy butter beans.
+These are our best vegetable side dishes for shared family-style meals.
+Whether you’re cooking up a holiday feast or a meal for a more casual gathering at home, we’ve got everything from crispy green beans with crunchy breadcrumbs and parmesan to the ultimate creamy mashed potatoes and char-grilled baby corn with pistachios and caramelised onions on creamy butter beans.

-This collection of our best vegetable side dishes includes everything from incredibly creamy mashed potatoes and crispy Hasselback potatoes to grilled corn with lime butter and lemongrass mayo to stir-fried leafy Asian greens.
+This collection of our best vegetable side dishes for Thanksgiving and other shared family meals you’re planning over the festive season ahead, includes everything from incredibly creamy mashed potatoes and crispy Hasselback potatoes to grilled corn with lime butter and lemongrass mayo to stir-fried leafy Asian greens.

 Grilled Baby Corn Recipe with Creamy Butter Beans, Caramelised Shallots and Crispy Pistachios

-Topping this compilation of our best vegetable side dishes is our recipe for grilled baby corn with creamy butter beans, caramelised shallots and crispy pistachios.
+Topping this compilation of our best vegetable side dishes for Thanksgiving and other shared family meals is our recipe for grilled baby corn with creamy butter beans, caramelised shallots and crispy pistachios.
 It’s inspired by those deliciously addictive dishes from the Middle East that marry different textures and flavours, such as this warm chickpea salad recipe for hummus balila.

 Charred in a griddle pan, the baby corn is tossed with caramelised shallots and crispy pistachios in a cumin-spiced extra virgin olive oil, before being piled onto a creamy butter bean spread, and sprinkled with fresh dill.

-While not strictly Middle Eastern (I don’t recall seeing baby corn used during our many years living in and travelling the MidEast), it’s Middle Eastern in flavour and texture and would be a fantastic accompaniment to an Arabic mixed grilled or grilled dishes such as this beef kofta and other starters, sides and salads, such as fattoush and baba ganoush and the like.
+While not strictly Middle Eastern (I don’t recall seeing baby corn used during our many years living in and travelling the MidEast), it’s Middle Eastern in flavour and texture and would be a fantastic accompaniment to Arabic grilled dishes such as this beef kofta and other starters, sides and salads, such as fattoush and baba ganoush and the like.

 And if you make and enjoy this char-grilled corn dish and the warm chickpea salad then make this recipe for Antalya piyaz, which while not a vegetable side dish, it’s practically a cousin, making a white bean salad of creamy soupy white beans topped with a Turkish salad and soft jammy eggs.